AUTHTokenDAO/AIP/template.md

-# DIP Template
+# AIP Template

 - Author(s): <!-- your GitHub @username -->
 - Start Date: <!-- fill me in with today's date, YYYY-MM-DD -->
 - Category: <!-- economic, technical, meta -->
-- Original DIP PR: <!-- leave this empty; maintainer will fill in ID of this pull request -->
+- Original AIP PR: <!-- leave this empty; maintainer will fill in ID of this pull request -->
 - Tracking Issue: <!-- leave this empty; maintainer will create a discussion issue -->

 # Summary